web-programming-lecture/shopping-lists-api/README.md

 # Shopping Lists API

 The Shopping Lists API is a NodeJs web application to manage shopping lists.
-It is used by students of a web programming course to build their own client applications, or can be forked to build own APIs.
+It is used by students of a web programming course to build their own client applications, or can be forked as template to build custom APIs.

 It provides an admin ui, where you can
 - register an account